Skip to main content

 Parameters

--r, --remoteThe URL of the remote Git repository that hosts your Infrastructure.
+-r, --remoteSets the URL of the remote Git repository used to host your Infrastructure.

 stk register infra --remote https://github.com/my-git-repository-url

--bb, --base-branchThe base branch name of your Infrastructure repository.
+-bb, --base-branchName of the base branch of your Infrastructure repository.

 stk register infra --base-branch my-shared-infra-branch